eduakcja/myblog/content/privacy.md

 If you want to get in touch, just write me an email to [EMAIL](mailto:blog@toedu.eu)

-Sometimes your web browser may save cookies,, but you can always turn them off in your browser settings.
+Sometimes your web browser may save cookies, but you can always turn them off in your browser settings.
 Learn how to do it [HERE](https://www.wikihow.com/Disable-Cookies)

 Explore the content of this blog with the peace of mind!  :relaxed: